-- 1 Taxable income from U.S. Form 1041, Line 22 \\\\\ - 2 FNOLD included in U.S. Form 1041, Line 15a \\\\ - 3\Taxable income from ESBT, if required - 4 Taxable income (loss) before NOL deduction.
+- 1 Taxable income from U.S. Form 1041, Line 22 - 2 FNOLD included in U.S. Form 1041, Line 15a

+3Taxable income of ESBT, if required

+4 Taxable income or loss before NOL deduction.
 Add Lines 1 through 3.
-Write on Form IL-1041, Line 1.
+Write this amount on Form IL-1041, Line 1.

-\If you are an electing small business trust (ESBT), you need to complete Line 3 of the worksheet above.
+If you are an electing small business trust (ESBT), you need to complete Line 3 of the worksheet above.
 Also, you should include the amounts applicable from this trust in your addition and subtraction modifications.
 Attach a worksheet explaining each amount.